6 Fabulous Multicultural Pride & Prejudice Retellings you need to read

 Before we go too much further, a little info on the difference between a retelling, an adaptation and a variation of a story.
 While some writers use the words somewhat interchangeably, and the lines between these are really fuzzy, here’s what the dictionary says about it all!

-Retelling: noun, new, and often updated or retranslated, version of a story.
+Retelling: noun, a new, and often updated or retranslated, version of a story.
 (You can read my Pride and Prejudice retellings article here.)

 Adaptation: noun, something produced by adapting: an adaptation of a play for television.